CBXT-DT: Analog-to-digital conversion

 On April 1, 2011, CBXT began broadcasting its digital signal on UHF channel 42.
-On August 31, 2011, when Canadian television stations in CRTC-designated mandatory markets transitioned from analog to digital broadcasts, the station's digital signal remained on UHF channel 42.
-Through the use of PSIP, digital television receivers will display CBXT's virtual channel as 5.1.
+On August 31, 2011, when Canadian television stations in CRTC-designated mandatory markets transitioned from analog to digital broadcasts, the station's digital signal remained on UHF channel 42, using virtual channel 5.1.
 On March 20, 2021, CBXT-DT changed its frequency to channel 25.

 Transmitters

 CBXT had nearly 30 rebroadcasters in certain Central and Northern Albertan communities.
 Due to federal funding reductions to the CBC, in April 2012, the CBC responded with substantial budget cuts, which included shutting down CBC's and Radio-Canada's remaining transmitters on July 31, 2012.
 None of CBC or Radio-Canada's television rebroadcasters were converted to digital, leaving those areas dependent on cable television to receive CBC Television programming.